anjalitiwari/droneChallenge/README.md

 docker run -p 4001:4001 anjali/dronebackend
 ```

-Without Docker, backend be also be run using following commands
+Without Docker backend can be also be run using following commands

 ```
 npm install